mjcampagna/webpack-exploration/README.md

 };
 ````

-Optionally, we might include React transpiling.
-In that case:
+The regular expression used above, `/.jsx?$/`, will match both `.js` and `.jsx`, just in case you want to use React in your app.
+Speaking of, we might include React transpiling:

 ````npm install babel-preset-react --save-dev````